Saddiq Bey NBA Playoffs Player Props: Hawks vs. Celtics

 - The Hawks rank 10th in possessions per game with 102.9.
 His opponents, the Celtics, have a middling offensive tempo, ranking 16th with 101.9 possessions per contest.

-- The Celtics give up 44 rebounds per contest, ranking 18th in the NBA.
+- On the boards, the Celtics have given up 44 rebounds per game, which puts them 18th in the league.

-- The Celtics allow 23.1 assists per contest, second-ranked in the league.
+- In terms of assists, the Celtics have allowed 23.1 per game, second in the NBA.

-- The Celtics are the fifth-ranked team in the NBA at allowing threes, giving up 11.6 made 3-pointers per game.
+- In terms of 3-pointers, the Celtics are fifth in the league, conceding 11.6 makes per contest.

 Saddiq Bey vs. the Celtics